mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 **Potential tasks:**
-* Define what is needed for the three ensemble SVMs, e.g. the mixture of experts needs an neural network.
+* Understand the three ensemble SVMs and define what is needed for an implementation, e.g. the mixture of experts needs an neural network.

 * Implement the above mentioned three ensemble SVM learner as pure R functions.